 Natural moissanite is extraordinarily rare.
 So rare, in fact, that all jewelry-grade moissanite is lab-grown.
 It wasn't introduced to the jewelry market until 1998, when Charles & Colvard figured out how to create it at scale.

 Moissanite is its own gemstone with unique optical properties.
 It's not a diamond imitation.
 It's not trying to be a diamond.
-For instance, moissanite has more fire (rainbow flashes) than diamond, more brilliance, and a completely different refractive index.
+Moissanite has more fire (rainbow flashes) than diamond, more brilliance, and a completely different refractive index.
 It's a distinct stone with its own identity.
+So, is moissanite a lab-grown diamond?
+No. It's a different mineral entirely, with a different chemical structure and different light performance.

 Lab-Grown Diamond: Real Diamond, Made in a Lab